 - Justice in Upper Canada

-- Biographical research on Upper Canada families
+- Biographical research on Upper Canada

 - Pre-confederation research in Ontario,

 Canada West and Upper Canada

 - Research Tips

 - Applying the Genealogical Proof Standard to

 - Sharing family history with your

-- Lecture Fee: $125 (+HST) for pre-prepared lectures;
+- Lecture Fee: $150 (+HST)

 - Expenses: Travel, meals and accommodation

 for lectures outside Toronto

 As a member of the Association of Professional

 Genealogists (and past chair of the Ontario

 including the principles of truthfulness, clarity

 collection and preservation of historical and

 I am a proud 8th-generation Canadian, with

-English, German, Irish, Welsh and Aboriginal ancestry.
+English, German, Irish, Welsh and First Nations